danjhd/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/200-lab-03-functions.md

 #### Fn::Ref

+In the last lab, we had a parameter declared call `InstanceType`.
+Then in the InstanceType property on the resource instead of having a string value we had `!Ref InstanceType`.
+This was making using of the **Fn::Ref** intrinsic function.
+It passes the value of the parameter to the resource property at runtime.
-In the last lab you have "hard coded" an AMI ID directly into the EC2 Resource property.
+Also in the last lab you "hardcoded" an AMI ID directly into the EC2 Resource property.
 You will now amend this to make your template more flexible.
-Let's convert `AmiID` to variable and pass it to resource property at the runtime.
+Let's convert `ImageId` to a variable and pass it to the resource property at the runtime.

-1. First, create new parameter called `AmiID` and put it in the `Parameters` section of your template.
+1. First, create a new parameter called `AmiID` and put it in the `Parameters` section of your template.

+    ```yaml
       AmiID:
         Type: AWS::EC2::Image::Id
         Description: 'The ID of the AMI.'
+    ```

+{{% notice note %}}
+Notice we are declaring the type of the parameter as `AWS::EC2::Image::Id` so that CloudFormation knows to expect a specific type of value and not just a string.
+{{% /notice %}}

-1. Use the intrinsic function `Ref` to pass the `AmiID` parameter input to the EC2 resource property.
+1. Use the intrinsic function `Ref` to pass the `AmiID` parameter to the EC2 resource property.

+    ```yaml
     Resources:
       WebServerInstance:
         Type: AWS::EC2::Instance
         Properties:
-             # Use !Ref function in ImageId property
           ImageId: !Ref AmiID
           InstanceType: !Ref InstanceType
+    ```

 #### Fn::Join

+The intrinsic function **Fn::Join** appends a set of values into a single value, separated by the specified delimiter.
+If a delimiter is an empty string the set of values are concatenated with no delimiter.

-To help you manage your AWS resources, you can optionally assign your own metadata to each resource in the form of **tags**.
+To help you manage your AWS resources, you can optionally assign metadata to each resource in the form of **tags**.
 Each tag is a simple label consisting of a customer-defined key and an optional value that can help you to categorize resources by purpose, owner, environment, or other criteria.
 Let's use the intrinsic function **Fn::Join** to name your instance.

 1. Add property `Tags` to the `Properties` section.
-1. Reference `InstanceType` parameter and add a word _webserver_, delimited with dash `-` to the tags property.
+1. Reference `InstanceType` parameter and add a word _webserver_, delimited with a dash `-` to the tags property.

+    ```yaml
     Resources:
       WebServerInstance:
         Type: AWS::EC2::Instance
         Properties:
           ImageId: !Ref AmiID
           InstanceType: !Ref InstanceType
           Tags:
             - Key: Name
               Value: !Join [ '-', [ !Ref InstanceType, webserver ] ]
+    ```

+Here the **Fn::Join** function is concatenating the text value of the InstanceType parameter with the static string `webserver` and a `-` between them.
+For example, the final value of the Name tag might be `t2.micro-webserver`

 #### Update EC2 stack